michelp/pgsodium/README.md

         EXECUTE FUNCTION test_encrypt();

 Use the view as if it were a normal table, but the underlying table is encrypted.
-Note how in the following example, there are *no keys* stored, exposed to SQL or able to be logged, only [derived keys](#server-key-management) based on a key id are used.
+Again, no keys are stored or even avilable to this code, only [derived keys](#server-key-management) based on a key id are used.

 The trigger `test_encrypt_trigger` is fired `INSTEAD OF INSERT ON` the wrapper `test_view`, newly inserted rows are encrypted with a key